Thomas Townshend, 1st Viscount Sydney: Background and education

-Townshend was born at Raynham, Norfolk, the son of the Hon.
+Townshend was born in Frognal House, Sidcup, Kent, the son of the Hon.
 Thomas Townshend, who was the second son of Charles Townshend, 2nd Viscount Townshend, also known as "Turnip" Townshend for his agricultural innovations.
 Thomas Townshend the younger's mother was Albinia, daughter of John Selwyn.
 He was educated at Clare College, Cambridge.

 Political career

 Townshend was elected to the House of Commons in 1754 as Whig member for Whitchurch in Hampshire, and held that seat till his elevation to the peerage in 1783.
 He initially aligned himself with his great-uncle the Duke of Newcastle, but later joined William Pitt the Elder in opposition to George Grenville.

-He held the offices of Clerk of the Household to the Prince of Wales (1756–60) and Clerk of the Green Cloth from 1761 to 1762.
+He held the offices of Clerk of the Household to the Prince of Wales (1756–1760) and Clerk of the Green Cloth from 1761 to 1762.
 In 1765 he was also made a Lord of the Treasury in the first Rockingham ministry and continued in that office in the Pitt (then Lord Chatham) administration until December 1767, when he became a member of the Privy Council and joint-Paymaster of the Forces.
 During the ministry of Lord Chatham and the Duke of Grafton he supported the position his cousin Charles Townshend was in with regard to the American revenue program.
 Townshend was forced out of office in June 1768 by Grafton who wanted Rigby as Paymaster of the Forces to gain favour with the Duke of Bedford.

-Townshend remained in opposition until the end of Lord North's ministry and spoke frequently in the House of Commons against the American war.
+Townshend remained in opposition until the end of Lord North's ministry and spoke frequently in the House of Commons against the American Revolutionary War.
 Although he had no close party connection, he was inclined toward the Chathamites.
 He took office again as secretary at war in the second Rockingham ministry.
 When Lord Shelburne became Prime Minister in July 1782, Townshend succeeded him as Home Secretary and became Leader of the House of Commons.